True Beauty (webtoon): Print version

-A print version of True Beauty was released starting October 29, 2020 by Young Com.
+A print version of True Beauty was released starting October 29, 2020, by Young Com.

 Adaptations

+Live-action

-True Beauty has been adopted into a television series of the same name which premiered on tvN on December 9, 2020.
-The plan to adopt the WEBTOON into a television series was revealed in July 2019, and the casting of Moon Ga-young, Cha Eun-woo and Hwang In-yeop was confirmed by August 2020.
-Written by Lee Si-eun and directed by Kim Sang-hyeop, the series focuses on the original WEBTOON's high school story arc but with considerable changes in plot and characterizations.
-The main characters Lim Ju-kyung, Lee Su-ho and Han Seo-jun are played by Moon, Cha and Hwang, respectively, while the supporting character Kang Soo-jin was recharacterized, promoted to be one of the main characters of the series version and is played by Park Yoo-na.
+True Beauty has been adapted into a television series of the same name which premiered on tvN on December 9, 2020.
+The plan to adopt the Webtoon into a television series was revealed in July 2019, and the casting of Moon Ga-young, Cha Eun-woo and Hwang In-yeop was confirmed by August 2020.
+Written by Lee Si-eun and directed by Kim Sang-hyeop, the series focuses on the original Webtoon's high school story arc but with considerable changes in plot and characterizations.
+The main characters Lim Ju-kyung, Lee Su-ho, and Han Seo-jun are played by Moon, Cha, and Hwang, respectively, while the supporting character Kang Soo-jin was recharacterized, promoted to be one of the main characters of the series version and is played by Park Yoo-na.

+Aeni

+On November 3, 2021, an aeni series was announced.
+It was produced by Studio N and Cocktail Media, and aired from August 7 to October 30, 2024.
+Crunchyroll announced during its panel at Anime NYC 2023 that it has streamed the series and premiered the show on the same day.
+Crunchyroll also produced and aired an English dub starting on August 21, 2024.

+A Japanese dub version was released on October 5, 2024, through U-NEXT.
+The show was later released through other streaming sites include ABEMA, Amazon Prime and Hulu.

+A second season was announced on January 4, 2025.